Sami-21/pet-shop-api/README.md

 ```

 #### ❗️ Important info
-Add those keys to your .gitignore file (you can exclude the public key).
+Add those keys to your .gitignore file (you can exclude the public key) if it not there already.
 \
 \
-5. Run your migrations and seeders :
+7. Run your migrations and seeders :
 ```bash
 php artisan migrate --seed
 ```
 \
-6. Finally run your project:
+8. Finally run your project:
 ```bash
 php artisan serve
 ```
 \
-7. You can generate Swagger docs by running :
+9. You can generate Swagger docs by running :
 ```bash
 php artisan l5-swagger:generate
 ```

 \
-8. You can also run tests  :
+10. You can also run tests  :
 ```bash
 php artisan test
 ```